jstoobysmith/Thomson-N-8-Warrant/README.md

 See [here](https://leanprover.zulipchat.com/#narrow/channel/113488-general/topic/Proving.20an.20open.20conjecture.20with.20AI.20.2B.20Lean/with/625173451) for a discussion on proven open conjectures with AI and Lean and what to do with such results.

+We believe that the N = 7 case was followed trivially from similar techniques.

 ## Key references

 Below is a list of AI-generated references that are believed to be used in the development of this warrant.
 Unfortunately, at this stage, we cannot assume that this list of references is 100% inclusive.